-We derive our core mission from “To protect and serve”.
+Our core mission is derived from “To protect and serve.”
 The motto was first verbalized by the LA police department in the early 60s and, today, it’s rare to find a law enforcement official who doesn’t recognize it.

 With deep respect for our customers’ mission, we’ve made it our driving principle “To serve those who protect.”
-In other words, we are here to serve the law enforcement community in their important work making this world a safer and better place.
-We do that by creating solutions that make it as efficient as possible for them to carry out their demanding work.
+In other words, we are here to serve the law enforcement community in their important work of making the world a safer and better place.
+We do this by creating solutions that make carrying out their demanding work as efficient as possible.

 Headquartered in Gothenburg, Sweden, with team members all over the globe.